 The Office of Environmental Health and Pollution Regulation is responsible for registering and inspecting food businesses.
 Under local food legislation fishing vessels are included as 'food businesses'.
 Guidance documents specific to fishing vessels are available from the Office of Environmental Health and Pollution Regulation.

-- Sea Fisheries is based at Raymond Falla House and has four full-time members of staff:
+- Sea Fisheries is based at Raymond Falla House and has three full-time members of staff

 - Sea Fisheries Officer (Control & Monitoring) - David Wilkinson

 - Sea Fisheries Officer (Marine & Enforcement) - Michael Phillips

 - The Officers' roles are varied and include:

 - Administering the Bailiwick of Guernsey licensing regime for all British registered fishing vessels

 - Enforcing fisheries legislation on land and within Bailiwick fishery limits (0-12nm)